Expected Christmas rush at Derry recyling centres: Please be patient and careful, says council

 Pennyburn Recycling Centre in Derry.

-Derry City and Strabane District Council today issued an appeal to anyone using its facilities over the festive period to be mindful of the regulations around Covid-19 and to allow for waiting times at some centres.
+Derry City and Strabane District Council have appealed to anyone using its facilities over the festive period to be mindful of the regulations around Covid-19 and to allow for waiting times at some centres.

 The advice came ahead of the anticipated increase in numbers of visitors to council recycling centres, and to local cemeteries, with a strong emphasis on the need to take additional precautions this year.